jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 1. Min value - 1 symbol
 2. Max value - 255 symbols

-To edit name just focus the name, change the name and click on "Save changes" button
+To edit name just focus the name change it and click on "Save changes" button.

 .. image:: pic_mailboxes/mailboxesNameUpdate.png
    :width: 600
    :align: center

-After successful edition of the mailbox the notification message will show at the right corner of the page
+After successful edition of the mailbox the notification message will show at the right corner of the page.

 .. image:: pic_mailboxes/mailboxesChangesSaved.png
    :width: 600
    :align: center

 You can hide visibility of your mailbox for system members.To do this, activate the toggle: "Hide name/aliases from other accounts".
-    When the toggle is active, mailbox name or alias can be found by users who have access to the account. it is also possible to find you by contact name if the mailbox is saved in the user's contacts.
+When the toggle is active mailbox name or alias can be found only by users who have access to this account.
-    In any state toggle, your mailbox can be found in the system by mailbox UUID.

 .. image:: pic_mailboxes/Screenshot_15.png
    :width: 600